jeromerg/NVisitor/README.md

 You can have a look at the unit test located in the visual studio solution, in order to get an insight on how to use the library.

 Let's say, you have a class family of nodes.
-Each class in the family implements the `INode` interface, used as marker.
+Each class in the family implements the `INode` interface.
 Now, you need to implement several algorithms that apply to this class family.

 ### Declare a director